catgriffin85/pp3-survey-results/README.md

 * Next it checks for .
 * Lastly it checks that the input after the . contains uppercase or lowercase letters between a and z and is between 2 and 7 letters in length

-I tested different variations of invalid email address to check my validation was working.
-When an incorrectly formatted email address was entered an message displayed advising "Please provide a valid email address: " and the user could try again.
+I tested different variations of invalid email addresses to check my validation was working.
+When an incorrectly formatted email address was entered a message displays advising "Please provide a valid email address: " and the user can try again to enter a valid email address.

 Once a valid email address is entered "Thank you.
 You have now been entered into our draw!" is displayed.
 No other inputs are required.
 The survey is over.